ArenT1981/bsa_constraint_validation_assign1/README.md

 **Analysis:**

-Under most circumstances we would typically want to filter our blank or non-numeric values with an annotation over the member variable, since we can immediately identify them as invalid, however (presumably by design) such a straightforward approach is denied here, since we must allow these to get passed onto the validation logic within the validator class.
+Under most circumstances we would typically want to filter our blank or non-numeric values with an annotation over the member variable, since we can immediately identify them as invalid, however (presumably by design), such a straightforward approach is denied here, since we must allow these to get passed onto the validation logic within the validator class.

 ### Null Frequency